-- 15. Each wing tip should now be tightened by means of the tensioning screw HM 6-45 (B126410) placed at the end of each sleeve of the leading edge.
+15. Each wing tip should now be tightened by means of the tensioning screw HM 6-45 (B126410) placed at the end of each sleeve of the leading edge.
 Figure 3-5.
-Standard tuning is 10 turns (10 mm tension).
+The final position of the should line up the fabric of the end of the leading edge of the sail with the line drawn on the tube.
+Standard tuning is 10 turns but factory tuning may have been done differently after test flights.
 Turns are counted from the stop in front of the port, as soon as the tightening of the screw begins to have an effect.
 Each turn represents 1mm of tension in the sail.
-After tuning, reassemble the plastic caps P201610 at the ends of the tubes (Refer to drawing OP10-20ST). - 16.
-Check that the rear parts of the leading edges and their wing tip sleeves are assembled on the right side of the wing as indicated by their marking Right/Left. - 17.
+After tuning, reassemble the plastic caps P201610 at the ends of the tubes (Refer to drawing OP10-20ST).

+- 16. Check that the rear parts of the leading edges and their wing tip sleeves are assembled on the right side of the wing as indicated by their marking Right/Left. - 17.
 Check that the tubes are pivoted right as indicated by the mark on the scale sticker and blocked by their self-tapping screw.
-Figure 3-6.
-The standard setting is the "0" of the scale.
+Figure 3-6